Zum Hauptinhalt springen

 ---

-Switzerland is not mentioned here as a tax haven.
-It is mentioned because it changes the legal structure of the investment itself.
+Switzerland is not relevant here as a tax haven.
+It is relevant because holding shares in a company changes the legal character of the income compared with operating mining hardware yourself.

-When a German or Austrian investor holds shares in a Swiss AG rather than operating mining hardware directly, the investment is governed by Swiss corporate law and FINMA's regulatory framework.
+When an investor holds shares in a Swiss AG rather than operating mining hardware directly, the activity is governed by Swiss corporate law and the Swiss FINMA framework.
 Distributions are made from the company's audited profit.
-The investor receives Bitcoin directly to their own wallet.
+Any Bitcoin distribution is received to the shareholder's own wallet.
 No platform holds their keys.
 (Source: faq-master.md, §3)

-This matters for tax treatment in the investor's home country, because:
+This matters for tax analysis in the investor's home country, because:

-1. The income character shifts from operational mining income to investment income (dividends).
+1. The income character can shift from operational mining income to investment income (dividends).
 2. The cost basis for capital gains purposes is established at the level of the company, not the individual.
-3. The Swiss AG structure provides a documented, audited profit and loss account that serves as the source record for any tax authority inquiry.
+3. The Swiss AG structure provides a documented, audited profit and loss account that serves as a source record for any tax authority inquiry.

 ---